SystemicCypher/MileageCalculator/README.md

 Calculate round trips for independent contractor mileage tax deduction.
 I was too lazy to do this by hand, so I just made Python 3.7 do it for me.

 BTW, this depends on Python 3.7 and Selenium (which kinda goes unused).
 Granted, I don't really use any 3.7 specific features... but that's there for info.
+Also, you need a driver for it.